owl11/Inter-OP-Layer/README.md

 imrovement: batch sending is done to the msg sender only, build a function that batch sends to an array of recipents on the L1 standard bridge

 please do provide feedback by submitting an issue, anything you see off or any potential improvements

+ATTENTION: These contracts are configured for testnet usage, and remain highly expriemental, and only tested at Sepolia or similar testnets, in order to use them for production use or mainnet, further configurations/modifications are due, please be advised.